 I have made a list of 10 Autism Parent Blogs. ( Including Kreed’s World, above)

 This blog is a different blog than most others.
 It combines stories on Nina’s 13 year old son, Niam Jain, who has autism.
-Niam is an emerging artist and autism model.
-Stories are real and humorous.
+The stories range from when Niam was born to using Niam as an example of how programs can be used.
+Niam is a recognized Canadian Abstract artist and autism model who has appeared in National campaigns and, has had sold out shows in art galleries.
+Stories are meant to be humorous.
 Nina even draws out hilarious satire crappy illustrations of her life we all can relate too.
 Nina run’s a free Educational Website for special needs children called able2learn.com.
 She often posts blogs about education, how to use educational materials, parenting tip, do-it-yourself projects and, autism cooking.
-Check out Niam’s website www.niamjain.com and, thesocialpoop.com for her other son’s website on social issues.
+Check out Niam’s website www.niamjain.com.

 Mom describes her blog as